Updated: Sept. 22nd, 2024

-It’s all too easy for people who have never faced this struggle to dismiss the idea of weight loss resistance.
-Conventional health care practitioners aren’t always very helpful.
-They may recommend antidepressants or other prescriptions, surgery, or just tell you to accept your weight for what it is.
-As a woman, I know how hard that can be on our self-esteem and confidence.
+When people haven’t faced this particular struggle, it’s easy to dismiss the idea and say that the person struggling just isn’t trying hard enough.
+But that’s not the problem!
+Conventional health care practitioners may recommend antidepressants or other prescriptions, surgery, or just tell you to accept your weight for what it is.
+While ideally we’d accept ourselves as we are, as a woman in our society, I know what a toll extra weight can take on self-esteem and confidence.
 And I also know how important maintaining a healthy weight is to your overall health.
 So there are plenty of reasons to dig deeper and find out what’s really going on.

 Here’s something else that’s important for women struggling with weight loss to know: you CAN fight weight loss resistance!
-First, you have to understand what it is and where it comes from.
+First, you have to understand what’s happening.
+Let’s take a look at what weight loss resistance is, and where it comes from.

-Weight loss resistance is a term that showed up several years ago to describe what’s going on for people who, despite earnest efforts and strict adherence to specific guidelines, can’t lose fat.
-My friend JJ Virgin, a long time nutrition and fitness expert and author of The Virgin Diet, coined the term many years ago, and people are using it more and more these days, despite the skepticism of the conventional medicine world.
+Weight loss resistance is a term that showed up several years ago to describe what’s going on for people like Tanya who, despite earnest efforts and strict adherence to specific guidelines, can’t lose fat.
+My friend JJ Virgin, a long time nutrition and fitness expert and author of The Virgin Diet, coined the term many years ago.
+People are using it more and more these days, despite the skepticism of the conventional medicine world.
 Virgin defined weight loss resistance as “”failure to lose fat (not weight) even if you’re following a healthy diet and exercise program.”

 That’s an important distinction to make.
 So many women focus too much on the number on the scale, and fail to recognize that fat loss is what makes them look and feel their best!
 It’s possible for that number to remain stagnant even while you are burning fat and gaining muscle.
 Or the number could be dropping quickly, but it’s muscle you are losing — and that is definitely not the goal!

-There are so many things that can send your body the message that it needs to hold on to that stored fat.
+There are so many things that can send your body the message that it needs to hold on to stored fat.
 That’s why it’s so hard to fight weight loss resistance.
-One of the biggest, most challenging issues for struggling weight loss comes as a result of hormonal imbalance.
-And I’m not just talking about sex hormones, though those certainly can play a large role, especially for perimenopausal or menopausal women.
-If your ratio of progesterone to estrogen is off (you will have an imbalance with more estrogen to progesterone) and then may become “estrogen dominant,” which can create weight loss resistance.
+One of the biggest, most challenging issues is hormonal imbalance.
+That means all hormones, not just sex hormones, though those certainly can play a large role, especially for perimenopausal or menopausal women.
+If your ratio of progesterone to estrogen is off you may become “estrogen dominant,” which can create weight loss resistance.

 Other hormonal imbalances, including high leptin and insulin resistance, also impact weight loss.
 If your leptin levels are too high your brain won’t receive the signal that it’s time to stop eating.
 If you are insulin resistant, your cells can’t use all of the glucose your body produces, and your liver converts this excess glucose into fat.